Kristina01111000/Drws_site/README.md

 - need constant contact for that also

-- Look at youtube urls, have some go to the channel
+- Look at youtube urls, have some go to the channel, others go to quick minutes
 - Fix spacing under youtube video, have same amount of space below as is on top now